 To follow knowledge like a sinking star,

 In 1832, he published a series of Poems.
 However, Tennyson was very sensitive to the mixed reviews.
 Criticism dissuaded him from publishing for another nine years.

-However, another volume of poems in 1842 were more successful both commercially and financially.
+However, another volume of poems in 1842 was more successful both commercially and financially.
 Tennyson was becoming well known as a poet.
 He received a civil list pension and his reputation continued to grow.

-Tennyson’s poem Charge of the Light Brigade, epitomised many aspects of Victorian society and the patriotism of the day.
+Tennyson’s poem Charge of the Light Brigade epitomised many aspects of Victorian society and the patriotism of the day.
 It holds up the ideal of courage and patriotism in the face of overwhelming danger and the horrors of war.
 It is a celebration of heroic failure: